Terms of reference

 9. To review regularly the effectiveness of the Audit Committee.

 The House of Lords Audit Committee was established in 2002, by the House of Lords Offices Committee (Fifth Report, Session 2001-02, HL Paper 105), following a recommendation from a Working Group on Management and Services in the House.
-The Committee’s membership is appointed by the House Committee.
+The Committee’s membership and terms of reference are agreed by the House of Lords Commission.

 The Committee meets four times a year and on a further two occasions jointly with the House of Commons Administration Estimate Audit Committee.
 It reports annually to the House.